pahukama/.github/CONTRIBUTING.md

 # Development Practices

-## Feature Communication Should be Handled in Github Projects
+## Feature Communication Should be Handled in Github Issue Projects & Pull Requests

-The issue summary should be used to easily identify what the story relates to (ex. implement performers endpoint, add oauth sso, etc ...)
+The issue summary should be used to easily identify what the story relates to (ex. implement performers endpoint, add oauth sso, etc ...).
 If possibile, the description should include a detailed explanation of the business requirements as well as any preliminary documents or links that help team members understand what needs to be done.

+##### Although there are Github actions that will be assisting the process, each developer is ultimately responsible for managing the status of issues they are assigned.
+Keeping them as up to date as possible will always make it as clear as possible what your working on, this is critical in a remote/distributed team.

 ### What Should be Included in Comments
 * Questions relating to issue requirements